jpegleg/morpho-sessions/README.md

 A rust template for front-end web server microservice container using actix web framework.

-The index.html in the template is include a form field that allows the "fage" query to be sent with a GET using an integer value.
+The index.html in the template is to include a form field that allows the "fage" query to be sent with a GET using an integer value.

 Example: